ctranstrum/chuck/BUILD.md

 ### Top plate

-Set the top plate upside down and insert the 9 hex nuts into place in the case.
+Set the top plate upside down and insert the hex nuts into place in the case.
+Note that there are 9 hex nuts used for the wireless case, and 12 for the wired version.

 ![hex nuts](images/hex-nuts.jpg)